viernes, 26 de abril de 2019

 Use:

--To express a regret.
+-To express

--The action is past.
+-The action

 Example: If only I had woken up early.
 (I didn't wake up early and I missed my bus.)